 Read more:

-2. Research Your Market and Industry
+Step 2: Research Your Market and Industry

-Once you’ve defined your business concept, you can start collecting data about your target market and the industry you’ll be in to find out if your idea is feasible.
+Once you’ve finalized your business concept, you can start collecting data about your target market and the industry you’ll be in to find out if your idea is feasible.
 Never skip this step—you have to prove to the bank that everything in your business plan is based on facts.

 Make sure your business plan research covers these areas: